 The CVDRMP’s SRMR recommends that the revised dairy general waste discharge requirements include a requirement that dairy operators complete a basic course on improving nitrogen uptake efficiency.
 The CVDRMP’s SRMR requests that the course be developed by the California Dairy Quality Assurance Program working in collaboration with the CVDRMP, the Central Valley Water Board, the University of California Cooperative Extension, and other interested parties.
 The purpose of the course is to help dairies better understand how to calculate whole-farm nitrogen supply and demand, improve nitrogen use efficiency in forage crops used in land application, and learn strategies to manage and export solid and liquid manure.

 The CVDRMP’s SRMR also recommends that additional educational opportunities be offered to dairies on a voluntary basis, all geared towards a more detailed understanding of increasing nitrogen use efficiency.
 The CVDRMP’s SRMR identifies the following topics that it would develop into an educational program: various courses on the proper way to use flow meters, sample collection methods, and improved reporting mechanisms; proper manure and harvest sampling techniques; strategies for increasing irrigation efficiency and distribution uniformity; introduction of innovative irrigation systems; alternative strategies for manure management; and the availability of incentive programs (e.g., grant funding) and other related topics.
-The CVDRMP’s SRMR envisions that it and the California Dairy Quality Assurance Program will play an active role in leading these educational opportunities, working in concert with non-governmental organization partners, relevant government agencies, including the California Department of Food and Agriculture and the United States Department of Agriculture’s Natural Resources Conservation Service, and trade organizations.
-We agree that these or similar opportunities will be beneficial.
+The CVDRMP’s SRMR envisions that it and the California Dairy Quality Assurance Program will play an active role in leading these educational opportunities, working in concert with non-governmental organization partners, trade organizations, and relevant government agencies, including the California Department of Food and Agriculture and the United States Department of Agriculture’s Natural Resources Conservation Service.
+We agree that these or similar opportunities will be beneficial and should be included in the interim revised dairy general waste discharge requirements.

 Replace the Strict Field-By-Field Accounting with a Pragmatic Approach of Grouping Fields